-3. “Bankrupt.”
 As in, “I’m going to bankrupt your company.”
-Just as with threatening someone’s job, it’s unlikely you’re going to bring down the house—and the approach is overly antagonistic.
-There’s no way that your one case will destroy their business.
+Just as with threatening someone’s job, it’s unlikely you’re going to bring down the house.
 You have to think about your real goal: Is it getting a refund or value for money paid?
 And even if you were actually able to derail the corporate train, you still wouldn’t be better off financially.

-4. Any form of “&$#%!”
-This covers foul language, sexual innuendo, or comments about someone’s ancestry.
-This behavior is guaranteed to immediately get you classified as a “crazy” customer.
-The customer service representative will rightfully hang up on you and then scribble a note in your file to make sure that every future agent will be aware of your challenged mental state.
-While unleashing a string of tawdry epithets might make you feel better, your wallet won’t get any fatter.
+This covers foul language, sexual innuendo or comments about someone’s ancestry — all guaranteed to get you classified as a “crazy” customer.
+The customer service rep will then rightfully hang up on you and scribble a note in your file to make sure every future agent is aware of your challenged mental state.

-5. “Never,” as in, “I’m never going to use your products again.”
-In large part, the reason companies offer customer service in the first place is to retain loyal customers.
-They calculate that anything they give back will be offset by your future purchases.
-Therefore, if you tell them that you’re no longer going to use their product or service, you’ve taken away the number-one reason for them to be nice to you.
+As in, “I’m never going to use your products again.”
+One big reason companies offer customer service in the first place is to retain loyal customers.
+Therefore, if you tell them that you’re no longer going to use their product or service, you’ve taken away their No. 1 reason to be nice to you.

-6. “Media.”
 You’ve got to be pretty high up the chain of command before warnings of going to the press will have any impact.
-You will also need to do some research first, including demographics, audience numbers, and reaching the right reporters, in order to use press exposure in your favor.
-In my book, “Unscrewed: The Consumers’ Guide to Getting What You Paid For,” I discuss in-depth how to use the promise of going to the media to your maximum benefit.
+You will also need to do some research first, including demographics, audience numbers and reaching the right reporters, in order to use press exposure in your favor.

-So if you can’t scream and yell, what can you do when you have not received the product or service you paid for?
-Read seven things you should say, and that may greatly enhance your chances of winning a satisfactory conclusion in a customer-service conflict.
+So if you can’t yell and threaten, what does work?
+Here are seven things you should always say to greatly enhance your chances of winning a satisfactory conclusion in a customer-service conflict.